 Left untreated, a vitamin B12 deficiency can lead to brain shrinkage and symptoms such as confusion, apathy, depression, poor memory and judgment.
 Other problems, though, can include numbness, pins and needles, disturbed vision and unsteadiness on your feet.

-You should first ask your doctor for a blood test.
-Taking a supplement could help.
+Ask your doctor for a blood test.
+They may suggest vitamin B12 injections if you are short of this vitamin.
 An Oxford University study found that taking a combination of vitamin B12 (0.5mg/day), plus folic acid (0.8mg/day) and vitamin B6 (20mg/day) for two years significantly slowed brain shrinkage in those with mild cognitive decline.

 Dementia-like symptoms include: poor concentration and apathy.

-Depression may affect more than one in five people over 65, according to figures from Age UK – often without them realising it.
+At least one in five people will experience depression at some point in life and more than one in five people over 65, according to figures from Age UK.
 (The figures also show women are more prone to depression than men.)

 Again, you should see your GP – depression is, of course, a real illness that can be treated successfully.